 Most developed countries have a progressive income tax.
 Policy makers contend that higher income individuals should shoulder more of the responsibility of paying for the goods and services government provides.
 They are better able to afford it, and perhaps they have more to gain.
 Higher income people are more likely to travel, and so they benefit more from roads.
 Wealthier citizens have more to lose from the destruction of war, so they should pay more for the military.

 The US tax has become less progressive since 1963, when individuals with incomes exceeding $200,000 ($400,000 for families filing jointly) had a marginal tax rate of 91 percent.
 Most economists believe that high tax rates discourage people from working.
-Arthur Laffer
+Arthur Laffer uses the Laffer curve

-developed the theory that a point is reached when higher tax rates actually decrease tax revenues because so many people choose leisure over work.
+to illustrate that a point is reached when higher tax rates actually decrease tax revenues because so many people choose leisure over work.
 Assume you are single, earned $200,000, and had the opportunity to earn an extra $10,000.
 Would you choose work or leisure if you had to pay the government $9,100?
 If you chose leisure, you demonstrate Laffer's view.

 The table below provides the 2016 tax brackets for single tax payers.
 Note that the marginal tax rate